Jonathan Edwards (triple jumper)

 Following his retirement as an athlete, Edwards has worked as a sports (primarily athletics) commentator and presenter for BBC television, before moving to Eurosport.
-Formerly a noted and devout Christian, he also presented episodes of the BBC Christian worship programme Songs of Praise, but ended his association with the program when he renounced his faith in 2007.
-In 2011 he was elected President of the Wenlock Olympian Society following the death of its then President, Roy Rogers.
+In 2011, he was elected President of the Wenlock Olympian Society.
 He was a member of the London Organising Committee of the Olympic and Paralympic Games for the 2012 games.

 Education

 Edwards was born in Westminster, London and attended West Buckland School in Devon where his potential for the triple jump was spotted at an early age.
 He was a strong all-rounder, and on leaving received the school's top award for sporting and academic excellence, the Fortescue Medal.

 Contemporaries with Edwards at West Buckland School included Victor Ubogu and Steve Ojomoh, both former Bath and England Rugby international players.
 Edwards now has a Sports Hall at West Buckland named after him, The Jonathan Edwards Sports Centre.
 Edwards then studied Physics at Durham University, attending Van Mildert College.